 His nickname was one of the all-time greats.
 His teammates called him Bird Eye.
 Bird Eye was the backup second baseman in 1895 and 1896 for Ace Stewart.
 The first year he hit .336.
 The second year his average dropped more than a hundred points to .234, and he was shipped off to the Pirates on July 4th.
 After finishing the year with Pittsburgh he never made it back up to the big leagues again.

 ~Jen-Ho Tseng 1994 (Cubs 2017-present)

 After spending most of the 2017 season in Triple A, Tseng got his chance to start for the Cubs during the closing days of the season.
 The Taiwanese hurler didn’t fare too well, but at 22 years of age, he got a taste of the show.
+In 2018, he got one more start with the Cubs.
+It only lasted two innings.
 His nickname is Catfish.

 ~Michael Tucker 1971 (Cubs 2001)